intelowlproject/IntelOwl/docs/source/Contribute.md

    13. ~Not supported filetypes: required if `type` is `file` and `supported filetypes` is empty

 4. To allow other people to use your configuration, that is now stored in your local database, you have to export it and create a datamigration
-   1. You can use the django management command `dumpdata` to automatically create the migration file for your new analyzer.
+   1. You can use the django management command `dumpplugin` to automatically create the migration file for your new analyzer.
 The script will create the following models:
       1. AnalyzerConfig
       2. Parameter
       3. PluginConfig